johnshaughnessy/osai-apps/apps/jupyter-lab/README.md

 2. Create an environment with the dependencies installed.
 3. Run Jupyter Lab and load the notebook.

-See the [`fastai-diffusion-nbs/README.md`](../apps/fastai-diffusion-nbs/README.md) for a complete walkthrough of these steps.
+See [`fastai-diffusion-nbs/README.md`](../fastai-diffusion-nbs/README.md) for a complete walkthrough of these steps.

 ### Determining dependencies